Mari-0311/An-IoT-ENABLED-HAPTIC--NAVIGATION-BAND-FOR-PHSICALLY-CHALLENGED-INDIVIDUALS-FINAL-YEAR-PROJECT/README.md

 - Wearable and lightweight design for user comfort
 - Wireless communication with mobile app
 - Low power consumption for extended use
 - Affordable and scalable for production
+- Easy to use

 ---